xuhongxu96/depreduce/README.md

 [`BuildChecker`] uses the same dynamic approach to detect redundant dependencies.
 But in fact, it only supports GNU Make, of which the build dependencies are based on file instead of target and are more fine-grained.
-So, it could be able to find such dependency errors, but still has a lot of opportunities to miss redundancy errors.
+So, it could be able to find some of redundant dependency errors, but still has opportunities to miss a lot of them.

-### How to Run `strace`
+#### How to Run `strace`

 ```sh
 bazel clean --expunge